-The total usage of available terrestrial nest boxes has increased from zero usage (2011) to 100% in 2016-2019 and 2020 (Figure 17).
-In the 2020 monitoring period no boxes contained actual fauna, however, all available boxes contained some evidence of fauna use.
+The total usage of available terrestrial nest boxes has increased from zero usage (2011) (Figure 17) to 100% in 2016 - 2021.
+In the 2021 monitoring period no boxes contained actual fauna, however, all available boxes contained some evidence of fauna use.
 Utilisation of terrestrial boxes by Sugar Gliders, evident by spherical shaped leaf nests was first detected in 2013.
-Despite the high utilization,13 out of 24 nest boxes (54.2%) were unavailable to fauna due to decay or materials or termite infestation.
-As such, the utilization of nest boxes is reflective of less than half the number which should be present.
+Despite the high utilisation, 21 out of the 24 nest boxes (87.5%) were unavailable to fauna due to decay or materials or termite infestation.
+This is a markedly higher number than the 13 unavailable boxes (54.2%) in 2020.
+As such, the utilisation of nest boxes is reflective of less than a quarter of the number that should be present.